cmpriscilla/fitpy/README.md

 # FitPy
-FitPy fits distributions for you, from data!
-It can even decide which distribution is best for your data!
+FitPy can be used to fit empirical data into various classes of discrete and continuous distributions based on derived MLEs (and Newton-Raphson numerical method where applicable).
+It can also propose the best distribution fit based on Pearson’s chi-squared goodness-of-fit and Epps-Singleton two-sample tests

 Free software: MIT license